simonmichael/metapong/README.md

         |_|  |_|\___|\__\__,_| |_|   \___/|_| |_|\__, |
                                                  |___/

-By imperial decree, the EMP is:
+By imperial decree this day Monday the 18th of November, 2019 CE., the EMP is (unless deposed.. but how..?):

 Simon Michael <simon@joyful.com> (sm@Freenode, simonmic:matrix.org)

-(unless deposed.. but how.. ?)
+And the game of Meta Pong is declared open.